atb033/atb033-1f639/content/pages/index.md

     #   Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nullam a metus
     #   quis lorem malesuada luctus.
     features:
-      - title: Experts team at Marma Chikitsa
+      - title: Expertise in Marma Chikitsa
         image: images/hand-press.jpg
         image_alt: App preview on a phone and tablet
         content: >-
-          With 30 years of experience, we provide a holistic marma treatment for ailments like disc prolapse and cervical spondylosis
+          With over 30 years of experience, our team of doctors and therapists under the leadership Dr. T. D. Bose have developed a systematic Ayurvedic course of treatments for various disorders
         actions:
           - label: More about our team
             url: /features